gladia-research-group/stag21/content/authors/ipc_josé a._iglesias guitián/_index.md

 ---
 # Display name
-title: José A. Iglesias Guitián
+title: Iglesias Guitián José A.

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Administation
+# role: Administation

 # Organizations/Affiliations